What You Need to Know About Buying a Secondhand Car in New Zealand (Especially as a Tourist)

 Although it is not mandatory to have car insurance in New Zealand, you may want to consider it to avoid paying expensive fees if you are ever involved in a car accident – whether it’s your fault or another party’s.
 However, the cost of buying insurance is a big expense in itself so it’s important to compare the market and get the best deal.
 To help you understand the different types of policies out there, take a look at How Car & Campervan Insurance Works in New Zealand.

 One of our recommended comprehensive car insurance providers is Frogs-in-nz.
 They offer comprehensive insurance in partnership with Star insurance and have tailored their plans to backpackers’ needs.
 Your options include Comprehensive policy, Third Party Fire and Theft as well as Third Party Only.
 As a new option, you can now also add Roadside Assistance.

 New Zealand Backpacker Car Insurance Discount Code:

 Get a 5% discount by using the discount code: POCKETGUIDE in the “promo code” field.
 You’re welcome!

 10. Learn How to Drive in New Zealand

 Before you even do a test drive, we strongly recommend that you become familiar with the New Zealand rules of the road.
-Even if you come from a country that appears to have similar road rules to New Zealand, you may be surprised at the subtle differences that could make a huge difference to whether you may have an accident or not.
-Take a look at How to Drive in New Zealand and The 12 Golden Rules of Driving in New Zealand.
+Even if you come from a country that appears to have similar road rules to New Zealand, you may be surprised at the subtle differences that could make a huge difference in whether you may have an accident or not.
+A great place to stay (even if we do say so ourselves) is The 15 Essential Driving Rules in New Zealand.